 If you think those browsing habits are bad, just wait until you hear about the kinds of conversations I have with other software engineers.
 As a whole, engineers tend to be fairly opinionated.
 Pedantry runs in our blood.
-Do you indent your code using spaces or tabs?
+Do you indent your code using ?
 Are you more of a Vim or an Emacs fan?
 Chrome or Firefox?

 In wiser circles, these conversations will ultimately lead to someone asking “Does it really matter?”.
 Bikeshedding is a real phenomenon and needs to be carefully kept in check.

 xkcd - Real Programmers

 As more and more companies adopt agile methodologies, from time to time we have to weigh the comparative trade-offs between using Waterfall, Scrum, or Kanban development lifecycles.
 We all enjoy bashing on Waterfall as an artifact of the past used by old-fashioned and inefficient corporations.
 However, the Scrum versus Kanban war rages on.

 “You’re a believer in Scrum, you say?
 I’ll bet you love your artificial time boxes that cause hurried code to be imprudently shipped in order to meet an imaginary deadline before the sprint ends.”

 Dilbert - Scott Adams

 Speaking of agile, what is a story point, anyway?
 A measure of time?
 Effort?
 Complexity?
 Risk?
 All of the above?
 You and I could likely spend hours debating the merits of each definition without coming to a mutual understanding.